inators/bugerator/tags/1.0.5/readme.txt

 * Has all of the features I could think of and fixed all the bugs that I could find

 == Upgrade Notice ==

-= 1.1.7 =

-Backup bugerator.css file before updating if you customized it.
-Couple bug fixes.

-= 1.1.6 =

-Backup bugerator.css file before updating if you customized it.
-Couple display bug fixes.
-Added option to email developer when you assign an issue.

-= 1.1.5 =

-Backup bugerator.css file before updating if you customized it.
-Added network install/uninstall for wordpress multisite networks

-= 1.1.4 =

-Backup bugerator.css file before updating if you customized it.
-Couple more new install bugs that needed to be fixed.

-= 1.1.3 =

-Couple large bugs that especially affected new installs.
-WARNING - this will override bugerator.css so back it up if you made changes.
-If you can't see your brand new project from the last version do this in order: 1) UPGRADE, 2) UNINSTALL, 3) REINSTALL.
-Then it will solve the problems.
-Sorry the old project will be gone (which you couldn't see) but new projects will work.

-= 1.1.2 =

-Fixed permalink bug.
-You need to update.

-= 1.1.1 =

-Updated for Wordpress 3.6.
-Bunch of new features.
-Fixed a bunch of bugs.

-= 1.1.0 =

-Updated for Wordpress 3.6.
-Bunch of new features.

-= 1.0.8 =

-Updated for Wordpress 3.5 so you should probably update.
-Also has a project sort in the admin screen.

-= 1.0.7 =

-There was a rather big bug that allowed anonymous users to edit projects so everybody should upgrade for this if nothing else.
-Also css is no longer overwritten so if you've customized it then your changes will still be there.
-To make sure css updates check the "reset to default css" option in the admin menu.

-= 1.0.6.1 =

-From 1.0.6 - found a quick typo bug that killed the file upload so this fixes it.

-= 1.0.6 =

-I would upgrade if I were you. lol.
-Various bug fixes related to users who aren't admins.
-Enough fixes that everybody should update.

 = 1.0.5 =